FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 > * Membrane proteins can easily move laterally
 > * But it is hard to move into / out of the lipid bilayer

+**Question:** Why are there so few membrane proteins in the PDB?

+> It is particularly difficult to experimentally determine the structure of membrane proteins due to the special environment they naturally occur \(the membrane\).

+**Question:** What are they key questions TMH prediction tries to answer?

+> * How many helices go through the membrane?
+> * In which direction do they go through the membrane? \(topology\)

 ### 3.3.11 Lecture 10: TMSEG

 ### 3.3.12 Lecture 11: Beta Membrane and Accessibility